 How Teaching Has Evolved from Gurukul to Online Learning

-one month ago in General
+4 months ago in General

 The education sector of India has undergone a lot of rapid changes over the last few decades.
 Technology has transformed many commercial and non-commercial sectors in India, and the education sector is one of the major beneficiaries of modern technologies.
 Education is often confused with literature.
 Making people literate is an objective of education, but it is not the only objective.
 Through education, human beings develop skills, knowledge, and social values.
 Teachers play a pivotal role in educating the entire nation.